mingamellsIDBS/mingamellsIDBS/README.md

-- 👋 Hi, I’m @mingamellsIDBS
+👋 Hi, I’m @mingamellsIDBS
-- 🌱 I’m currently learning
+🌱 I’m currently learning
+- React
+  - Express
+  - Node
 - JavaScript
 - HTML5, CSS
-  -  React

 <!---
 mingamellsIDBS/mingamellsIDBS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.